 During a meal, Alliser Thorne and visitor Tyrion Lannister insult each other.
 Bystanders laugh, while the raven caws loudly from above a window, repeating the last word of Tyrion: Duel!
 Tyrion finds the bird annoying and privately considers throttling it.
 He decides against it, not wanting to insult Jeor.

-After Jon attempts to desert to avenge his late father, Jeor asks whether Jon finds the war of Robb Stark to be more important that their own war.
-The ongoing wars mentioned are the War of the Five Kings and the Conflict Beyond the Wall.
+After Jon attempts to desert to avenge his late father, Jeor asks whether Jon finds the war of Robb Stark to be more important than their own war.
 The raven flaps its wings and starts repeating: War.
 Jon finds the words to be song-like.
 Jeor suggests that Eddard Stark himself sent Jon to the Wall, though nobody truly knows why.
 The raven repeats the question: Why?